IOKG04/Tilize/README.md

 If something is followed by `(---)`, it is not implemented yet

 To make configurations, a script will be provided in the "near" future.

-## Building

-To build this project, it is required that you have [premake5](https://premake.github.io/) installed.

-If you have it, just do what you would do with any project that uses premake.

-The different configurations are
-- `debug_nosdl`
-- `debug_sdl`
-- `release_nosdl`
-- `release_sdl`
-the ones ending in `nosdl` should work on any system supporting the c11 standard, the ones ending in `sdl` will require `SDL2` to be installed in order to show a GUI.

 ## Credit